openshift/jenkins-plugin/README.md

 An implementation of the Jenkins SCM extension point is also provided that takes advantage of Jenkins' built in polling and version management capabilities, but within the context of OpenShift Image Streams (we have taken the liberty of broadening the scope of what is considered "source"):

-1. "OpenShift ImageStreams": the aforementioned baked-in polling mechanism provided by Jenkins is leveraged, exposing the common semantics between OpenShift ImageStreams (which are abstractions of Docker repositories) and SCMs; image IDs are maintained and treated like commit IDs for the requisite artifacts (images under the ImageStream instead of programmatic source files); when the image IDs for specific tags provided change (as reflected by updated "commit IDs" reported to Jenkins through the SCM plugin contract), Jenkins will initiate a build for the Job configuration in question; note, there are no "extractions" of any sort which leverage the workspaces provided by Jenkins to the SCMs.
-It is expected that the build steps in the associated job configuration will initiate any OpenShift related activities that were dependent on the ImageStream resource being monitored.
+1. "OpenShift ImageStreams": the aforementioned baked-in polling mechanism provided by Jenkins is leveraged, exposing the common semantics between OpenShift ImageStreams (which are abstractions of Docker repositories) and SCMs; image IDs are maintained and treated like commit IDs for the requisite artifacts (images under the ImageStream instead of programmatic source files); when the image IDs for specific tags provided change (as reflected by updated "commit IDs" reported to Jenkins through the SCM plugin contract), Jenkins will initiate a build for the Project configuration in question; note, there are no "extractions" of any sort which leverage the workspaces provided by Jenkins to the SCMs.
+It is expected that the build steps in the associated project configuration will initiate any OpenShift related activities that were dependent on the ImageStream resource being monitored.

 ## Jenkins "post-build actions"

 A few Jenkins "post-build action" implementations are also provided, which you can select from the `Add post-build action` pull down available on any project's configure page:

-1. "Cancel OpenShift Builds":  this action is intended to provide cleanup for a Jenkins job which failed because a build is hung (instead of terminating with a failure code); this step will allow you to perform the equivalent of a `oc cancel-build` for any builds found for the provided build config which are not previously terminated (either successfully or unsuccessfully) or cancelled; those builds will be cancelled.
+1. "Cancel OpenShift Builds":  this action is intended to provide cleanup for a Jenkins project which failed because a build is hung (instead of terminating with a failure code); this step will allow you to perform the equivalent of a `oc cancel-build` for any builds found for the provided build config which are not previously terminated (either successfully or unsuccessfully) or cancelled; those builds will be cancelled.

-2. "Cancel OpenShift Deployment": this action is intended to cleanup any OpenShift deployments which still in-progress after the Job completes;  this step will allow you to perform the equivalent of a `oc deploy --cancel` for the provided deployment config.
+2. "Cancel OpenShift Deployment": this action is intended to cleanup any OpenShift deployments which still in-progress after the Build completes;  this step will allow you to perform the equivalent of a `oc deploy --cancel` for the provided deployment config.

 ## Jenkins Workflow